CCExtractor/ccextractor/docs/FFMPEG.md

 	```
 3. Set Environment Variable for Vcpkg triplet, you can choose between x86 or x64 based on your system.
 	```
-	setx VCPKG_DEFAULT_TRIPLET "x64-windows-static-md"
+	setx VCPKG_DEFAULT_TRIPLET "x64-windows-static"
+	setx RUSTFLAGS "-Ctarget-feature=+crt-static"
 	```
 4. Install ffmpeg from vcpkg

-	In this step we are using `x64-windows-static-md` triplet, but you will have to use the triplet you set in Step 3
+	In this step we are using `x64-windows-static` triplet, but you will have to use the triplet you set in Step 3

 	```
-	vcpkg install ffmpeg --triplet x64-windows-static-md
+	vcpkg install ffmpeg --triplet x64-windows-static
 	```

 ## How to compile ccextractor